 - Craze lines.
-These are super-small cracks in the enamel (the strong outer covering) of teeth.
+These are super-small cracks in the enamel (the solid outer covering) of teeth.
 They cause no pain and don’t require any treatment.

 - Fractured cusp.
 This kind of crack generally occurs around a dental filling.
-It usually doesn’t affect the pulp of the tooth (the soft center of the tooth where nerves, connective tissue, and blood vessels are) and as a result doesn’t cause much pain.
+It usually doesn’t affect the pulp of the tooth (the soft centre of the tooth where nerves, connective tissue, and blood vessels are) and, as a result, doesn’t cause much pain.

 - Cracks that extend into the gum line.
-A tooth that has a vertical crack that extends through it but hasn’t yet reached the gum line is generally savable.
+A tooth with vertical damage that extends through it but hasn’t yet reached the gum line is generally savable.
 However, if the crack extends into the gum line, that tooth may need to be extracted.
 Prompt treatment offers the best chance of saving the tooth.

 - Split tooth.
-This is a tooth with a crack that travels from its surface to below the gum line.
-It can actually be separated into two segments.
-With such an extensive crack, it’s unlikely the entire tooth can be saved, but your dentist may be able to save a portion of it.
+It is a tooth with a crack that travels from its surface to below the gum line.
+It can be separated into two segments.
+With such an extensive crack, it’s an unlikely dentist can save the entire tooth, but your dentist may be able to save a portion of it.